 In the early stages of the qualification process, all Snam suppliers are required to make themselves familiar with the organisational,management, monitoring and control model (Model 231) and the principles of the Code of Ethics and to comply with the regulations on occupational safety, health and environmental protection, and labour law.

-Furthermore all Snam Group companies have communicated the ten principles of Global Compact to their suppliers through the relevant contractual documentation with the aim of disseminating the values contained therein.
+Furthermore the ten principles of Global Compact are communicated to suppliers with the aim of disseminating its values.

 >Read the Code of Ethics' pages about suppliers (bilingual).